Fernando Fernández (Spanish footballer)

-Fernando Miguel Fernández Escribano, known simply as Fernando ([feɾˈnando]; born 2 June 1979), is a Spanish former footballer who played mainly an attacking midfielder but also as a supporting striker.
+Fernando Miguel Fernández Escribano, known simply as Fernando ([feɾˈnando]; born 2 June 1979), is a Spanish former professional footballer who played mainly as an attacking midfielder but also as a supporting striker.

-Over 12 professional seasons, he amassed La Liga totals of 276 matches and 55 goals, mostly at Betis (six) and Málaga (three), after starting his career at Real Madrid.
+Over 12 seasons, he amassed La Liga totals of 276 matches and 55 goals, mostly at Betis (six years) and Málaga (three).
+In the competition, he also appeared for Real Madrid and Valladolid.